KuramaStone/Marketplace/README.md

 # Markets

-**Market Trial** is a simple market manager.
+**Market Trial** is a simple market manager or an auction house.
 With thorough api, it is a a showcase and practice using MongoDB transactions to create a very secure market system that is easily expandable.

 ## Features
 - **Completely Customizable**: Every message and GUI are 100% customizable.